jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 Like performance, correctness dies by a thousand cuts, and Rust is notable for being _consistently_ correctness-focused:

 * Its widespread use of enums plus exhaustive pattern matches, including for error states, makes it hard to ignore potential errors and edge cases.
-* Its heavy use of custom types to encode a lot of information in the type system, where the compiler can statically prevent mistakes.
+* Its heavy use of custom types to encode information in the type system, where the compiler can statically prevent mistakes.
 * Forced use of keyword arguments to construct structs, making it hard to switch up fields.
 * A consistent focus on, and documentation of, edge cases in function APIs.
 * Good tooling, e.g. [cargo-semver-checks](https://crates.io/crates/cargo-semver-checks), and a good built-in linter.